 Will you accept a body from which other donations have been given?

-What happens to the body after the Body Bequeathal Program at the University of Kentucky receives it?
+What happens to the body after the Willed Body Program at the University of Kentucky receives it?

-The body is prepared either for short-term study of 1-3 months or for long-term study that can span a couple of years.
-Students who are preparing to enter the health professions will study bodies in a gross anatomy laboratory.
+The body is prepared for a long-term study that can span 2 years or more.
+Students who are preparing to enter the health professions will study the bodies in a gross anatomy laboratory.

 May the donor request a program in which he/she wishes to be studied?

 We are unable to accept a donor for a specific project.
 Our policy is to use the donors as needed.